SAP-archive/cloud-platform-workflow-virtual-event/exercises/02/readme.md

 ![Deploy MTA Archive command](deploymtaarchivecommand.png)

-Because you've already connected your App Studio Dev Space "Workflow" to your Cloud Foundry organization and space, the deployment should start immediately.
+Because you've already connected your App Studio Dev Space "Workflow" to your CF Foundry organization and space, the deployment should start immediately.
 Again, as well as the progress, the task window shows you the command that was invoked:

 ```
 cf deploy /home/user/projects/BPMServicesFLP/mta_archives/BPMServicesFLP_0.0.1.mtar